1996 United States Senate elections: New Jersey

 Incumbent Democrat Bill Bradley decided to retire instead of seeking a fourth term.
 Democratic Congressman Robert G. Torricelli won the election, beating Republican Congressman Dick Zimmer.

-Zimmer was the front-runner for the GOP nomination from the start, getting endorsements from Republican leaders across the state, including Gov. Christine Todd Whitman.
-Both DuHaime, an anti-abortion candidate, and LaRossa, a pro-gun candidate, attempted to portray Mr. Zimmer as too liberal for the party.
-But Zimmer treated the two challengers as if they did not exist.
+Zimmer was the front-runner for the GOP nomination from the start, getting endorsements from Republican leaders across the state, including Governor Christine Todd Whitman.
+Both DuHaime, an anti-abortion candidate, and LaRossa, a pro-gun candidate, attempted to portray Zimmer as too liberal for the party.
+Zimmer treated the two challengers as if they did not exist.

 Democratic U.S. Representative Robert Torricelli easily won his party primary unopposed.
 Republican U.S. Representative Dick Zimmer won his party's nomination easily.
 Torricelli defeated Zimmer in the general election by 10 points, a margin less than President Bill Clinton, who carried New Jersey by almost 18%.
 Independents made up 4.8% of the vote.

-Like other Democratic candidates around the country, Torricelli tried to portray "Zig-Zag Zimmer" as a clone of House Speaker Newt Gingrich and flip flopping on his positions on issues like Medicare, gun control and an increase in the minimum wage during the campaign.
+Like other Democratic candidates around the country, Torricelli tried to portray "Zig-Zag Zimmer" as a clone of House Speaker Newt Gingrich and flip-flopping on his positions on issues like Medicare, gun control and an increase in the minimum wage during the campaign.
 Zimmer tried to cast his opponent as a tax-and-spend liberal with ethical flaws.
 Military morale was also a part of the campaign.